CAMPHILL RESEARCH SYMPOSIUM 2017

 Nish Parikh will share his experience as the founder and CEO of Rangam, an organization with the mission of securing employment for people with disabilities.
 Rangam has several projects and initiatives including a free job portal in partnership with Autism Speaks for the autism community; separate initiatives to assist corporate customers in identifying and employing veterans and people with disabilities; and LetUsConnect, a hydroponic farming project for individuals with autism and other disabilities based in Princeton, NJ.

-Roundtable on Social Enterprise at Camphill and Beyond: Current Practices, Future Possibilities
+Social Enterprise and Competitive Employment at Camphill and Beyond: Current Practices, Future Possibilities

 Libby Sanders, Camphill Academy Research Fellow